 Almond Cookies Recipe

-My oldest son LOVES almond cookies.
-Not the normal Chinese almond cookies that you get at a restaurant, but more of a shortbread type of almond cookie.
-He loves them even more than chocolate chip.
-Yes, I said it…more than chocolate chip!
+Not the normal Chinese almond cookies that you get at a restaurant, but more of a shortbread type of cookie.
+A family favorite with a buttery light texture.

 - 1 1/2 cup butter flavored Crisco shortening